csvspecs/csv-meta/README.md

 2,EMERSON ST,Liquidambar styraciflua,Large Tree Routine Prune,6/2/2010
 ```

-and the meta data recommended (proposed) by the W3C:
+And the meta data recommended (proposed) by the W3C in its own (external) file:

 `tree-ops.csv-metadata.json`: